-Subject to the discussion below, we will distribute newly issued common units sold under the Plan.
+Subject to the discussion below, to satisfy reinvestments under the Plan, we will distribute newly issued common units or common units purchased on the open market by the Administrator.
 A registered broker/dealer that is an affiliate of the Administrator will assist in the identification of common unitholders and other related services, but will not be acting as an underwriter with respect to common units sold under the Plan.
 You will pay no service fees or brokerage trading fees whether common units are newly issued or purchased in the open market.
 We will pay all brokerage trading fees or other charges on common units purchased through the Plan.
 However, if you are participating in the Plan through your broker, you may be charged a fee by your broker for participating in the Plan on your behalf.
 Additionally, if you request that your common units held by the Administrator be sold, you will receive the proceeds less a service fee of \$15.00 per transaction and any brokerage trading fees.
-The common units are approved for listing (subject to official notice of issuance) on the New York Stock Exchange.
+The common units are listed on the New York Stock Exchange.